 Switch over to a rubber spatula to combine the scalloped corn casserole ingredients.

 Pour the mixture into your prepared casserole dish.
-Bake on the middle rack of your preheated oven for 35 to 40 minutes.
+Bake uncovered on the middle rack of your preheated oven for 35 to 40 minutes.
 The casserole should be set and the top lightly golden.

 Let cool slightly before serving.